 This is no small feat, seeing as the university welcomes over 40,000 visitors every day.
-Thousands of rooms must be air-conditioned and lit, and 120 computer centres and numerous electric vehicle charging stations, must be supplied with electricity, not to mention large-scale scientific equipment such as MRI scanners.
+Thousands of rooms must be air-conditioned and lit, and 120 computer centres and numerous electric vehicle charging stations must all be supplied with electricity, not to mention large-scale scientific equipment such as MRI scanners.